ajoer/Newswork-on-Wikipedia/README.md

     $ python3 location_specific/covid19_v2.py event --language --check_os
     $ python3 location_specific/covid19_analyse.py event --language --check_os

-## Dictionary

-"event" refers to the Wikipedia article topic, and is generally the event name in English, e.g. "arab_spring", "covid19", or "refugee_crisis".
+NB: "event" refers to the Wikipedia article topic, and is generally the event name in English, e.g. "arab_spring", "covid19", or "refugee_crisis".

+## Visualization output examples

+The repository can create many different types of visualizations.
+Here are a few examples:
+1. Compare the roles of different Wikipedian types (anonymous, bots, regitered users) in the creation or deletion of content over time.
+Here are the outputs for French on the COVID-19 pandemic page.

+2. for cross-cultural comparison of the content magnitude trajectory over time for a page.
+Compare here the difference between the Hebrew and Dutch COVID-19 pandemic pages.

+3. The types of Wikipedians and the different types of edits they do over time.
+Here you see the visualization for the Arabic COVID-19 Wikipedia page.